LuaLS/lua-language-server-rust/README.md

 - [x] darwin-arm64

 NOTE:
-1. The linux-aarch64 and linux-bsd are not format, because there are some build problems.
+1. The linux-bsd are not format, because there are some build problems.

 # Build